Dallas / Texas / Remote

 3D Systems | 2010 - 2012

-• Produced content for Western Union, Intel, Coca-Cola, W Hotels, NASA, the Science Channel, and 3D Systems.
+• Produced for Western Union, Intel, Coca-Cola, W Hotels, NASA, and the Science Channel.

-• Reduced production costs 15% while maintaining content quality.
+• Reduced production costs 15% while holding the quality bar.

 Career through-line

-Read the room.
+Read the situation.
 Find the line.
 Protect the brand.
 Ship the work.
 Learn from the weird parts.

 Production Soup Build